2003 May - Congress votes to send troops to Iraq, making Honduras the first Central American country to authorize a deployment.

 1989 January - General Alvarez is assassinated by left-wing guerrillas in Tegucigalpa.

 1989 February - Summit of Central American presidents in El Salvador reaches agreement on demobilization of Nicaraguan Contras based in Honduras.

 1990 January - Rafael Callejas sworn in as president; proceeds to introduce neo-liberal economic reforms and austerity measures.

 1990 June - Last Nicaraguan Contras leave Honduras.

 1992 - International Court of Justice gives ruling establishing new boundaries between Honduras and El Salvador.

-1993 March - Government sets up commission to investigate alleged human rights violations by military.
+1993 March - Government sets up a commission to investigate alleged human rights violations by the military.

 1993 November - Liberal Party candidate and veteran rights activist Carlos Reina elected president.
-Reina pledges to reform judicial system and limit power of armed forces.
+Reina pledges to reform the judicial system and limit the power of armed forces.

 1995 April - Compulsory military service abolished.